Saracen coast

 Discovering a wild and uncontaminated nature

-The Saracen Coast is perhaps one of the most panoramic stretches of the Sicilian Tyrrhenian Coast, located in the province of Messina.
-The Saracen Coast also includes the municipalities of Nazo, Ficarra, Brolo, Sant’Angelo di Brolo, Piraino, Gioiosa Marea, and Patti.
+The Saracen Coast is perhaps one of the most scenic stretches of Sicily’s Tyrrhenian coastline, located in the province of Messina.
+It also includes the municipalities of Naso, Ficarra, Brolo, Sant’Angelo di Brolo, Piraino, Gioiosa Marea, and Patti.

-Its main asset is the breathtaking view of the Aeolian/Lipari Islands, which illuminate the visitor’s gaze with all their rare beauty.
+Its greatest attraction is the breathtaking view of the Aeolian Islands, which unfold before visitors in all their rare and captivating beauty.

-This is a place that contains an infinite number of places to explore and beauties to admire: from caves dating back to the Neolithic era, to the rocky cove known as Arcile Bay, etc.
+This is a destination filled with countless places to explore and remarkable sights to admire, from Neolithic caves to the rocky inlet known as Arcile Bay, and much more.

 This almost unknown Sicily, quiet and at times wild, offers its guests enchanting corners, clear and warm waters, breathtaking views, terraces overlooking the sea and a surprising hinterland.
 In this land there are also all the signs of an ancient and tormented history: Greek theaters and Roman villas, Norman castles and Spanish towers, Arab neighborhoods and churches of various eras.